 At 22, I underwent a risky orthopedic surgery to fix the chronic pain I’d endured since that accident—and it worked.
 At 23, another blessing was in store for me: selective dorsal rhizotomy (SDR).
 And at 24, I had hamstring PERCS, which helped me even more.
 I’m so grateful for all of the incredible medical professionals who have walked with me on my journey, and for the beautiful CP and HSP families I have met along the way.
 Your strength and kindness serve as ever-present reminders that our challenges aren’t tragedies; they’re opportunities.

 A bit more about me: I’m a grammar nerd and a science nerd, and in my spare time, I like to read, write, and play the piano.
-I’m also a big fan of sending and receiving snail mail. 🙂 I have a degree in neuroscience from Connecticut College and a master’s in science writing from Johns Hopkins University, and I work full-time as a science curriculum editor (I edit lessons for scientific accuracy, clarity, concision, etc.; I love my job!).
+I’m also a big fan of sending and receiving snail mail. 🙂 I have a degree in neuroscience, as well as a master’s in science writing from Johns Hopkins University, and I work full-time as a science curriculum editor (I edit lessons for scientific accuracy, clarity, concision, etc.; I love my job!).
 I’ve also done some freelance writing for a variety of hospitals and universities, and I’ve written three nonfiction guidebooks for teenagers, but aside from my story above, I haven’t published anything about SDR—until now.